parkermac/LO/daymovie/README.md

 # README for daymovie

 ### This is highly specialized plotting code designed to make the daily forecast movies that are pushed to the LiveOcean website.
-It replaces the plot5 folder from LiveOcean.

 ---

 `dm_plot.py` is the main program for making a plot/movie.
-It is designed to be run completely using command line arguments, because its main role is to be called repeatedly by `post/daymovies/post_main.py` (which itself is called by `driver/post_driver.py`).
+It is designed to be run completely using command line arguments, because its main role is to be called repeatedly by `post/daymovies/post_main.py` (which itself is called by `driver/driver_post1.py`).

 Many of the command line arguments end up encoded in the resulting filename, which is structured as: